rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 The package design is *not* inherently limited to vaccine-preventable disease reporting;  it can be adapted and customized for country implementation to incorporate additional reporting of notifiable, reportable or other epidemic-prone diseases according to country policies.

-## Phases of Development

-This use case is divided into 2 development phases as it relates to case based surveillance, with this document covering phase 1 of the initial scope of requirements.
-In broad terms, the phases are divided into the following

-### Phase 1

-* Use of DHIS2 to replace all current functionality and workflow of AFRO VPD surveillance EPI Info systems
-* Phase out use of EPI Info in AFRO countries; implement DHIS2 as the EPI Info replacement

-### Phase 2

-* Strengthen response and management of public health actions through the support of local workflows, access control and functionality for identification and management of outbreaks directly within DHIS2
-* Expand availability, guidance and implementation support for non-AFRO countries

 ## Program Description

 All of the programs in the VPD-CBS package have a similar design, however different sections and variables are attached to each disease **_based on the initial diagnosis that is selected during registration_**.
 The sections attached to each program are described in the [System Design Summary](#system-design-summary) section of this document.
 For a full listing of the variables for each disease, please refer to the [surveillance data elements](https://drive.google.com/file/d/1IL2fRyBcVI5IP-cTrwQW9dEqry7RI5dz/view?usp=sharing) document.
 The program is made up of the following stages in its design: